sunpy/sunpy/doc/source/sunpy/guide/installation/index.rst

-As the best course of action at this point depends largely on the individual system and how it is configured, if you are not sure yourself what do please ask on the Astropy mailing list.
+As the best course of action at this point depends largely on the individual system and how it is configured, if you are not sure yourself what do please ask on the SunPy mailing list.

 The Windows installer can't find Python in the registry